peterkaczorowski/KeyboardWatcher/README.md

 1. Both Polish and Polish QWERTZ keyboards must be available in MacOS.
 2. The InputSourceSelector program must be installed and should be available in the `/usr/local/bin` directory.
 3. The AppleScript KeyboardWatcher must be downloaded and installed, e.g., in the `/usr/local/Cellar/KeyboardWatcher/KeyboardWatcher.scpt` directory.
 If it is in another directory, the plist must be adjusted later to allow the script to run in the background.
+4. The Parallels Ubuntu VM should have a name like 'UbuntuVM 22.04'.
+KeyboardWatcher detects windows named 'UbuntuVM*'.

 ## Files in the package of workaround
 1. **InputSourceSelector** - a program that allows changing the keyboard layout.